 #5 Updated by Giovanni Manghi almost 6 years ago

 I don't know how this worked in previous versions.

 this is the point, I already confirmed that joined attributes do not show in qgis server wfs layers regardless of the data type used.
 Now it is just a matter to confirm if it ever used to work in old releases.

-#6 Updated by Jeffrey Bostoen about 5 years ago
+#6 Updated by Jeffrey Bostoen over 5 years ago

 Perhaps it is because of issues when one would insert, update, delete a field which has been joined to the layer?